dtaht/blog-cerowrt/content/post/anomolies_thus_far.md

 ## Better show what better congestion control means

-In one string of the "good" tests, I'd forgotten completely that there was a test running, and went off surfing the web and my gf also started watching netflix on an AP on the same channel at one point... and the low latency and congestion control was so good *I didn't notice the tests were running*. :)
+In one string of the "good" tests, I'd forgotten completely that there was a test running, and went off surfing the web... and my gf also started watching netflix on an AP on the same channel at one point... and the low latency and congestion control was so good *I didn't notice the tests were running*. :)